Stamplay/stamplay-js-sdk/README.md

 * patch : default false, if true an HTTP PATCH is sent to the server instead of PUT for updating the model

 ###destroy()
 Deletes the object from the server by making a DELETE request.
-If the model is new false is returned.
+If the model is new, false is returned.

 # Collection
-Collections are sets of models..
+Collections are sets of models.
 You can ```fetch``` the collection from the server and a set of Underscore methods.

 ##Methods